AlexandreDecan/portion/README.md

 ```

-When `replace` is applied on an `Interval` that is not atomic, it is extended and/or restricted such that
+When `replace` is applied on an interval that is not atomic, it is extended and/or restricted such that
 its enclosure satisfies the new bounds.

 ```python